The Road of Toulouse or Via Tolosana was the most southerly French route, leading from Provence to the Pyrenean pass of the Somport.

 Arles had been the metropolitan see of Gaul in the fourth century and so had a long and rich history as an important religious centre.

 Crossing the Rhone delta to the great abbey of Saint Gilles, pilgrims venerated the relics of this saint, one of the preeminent of the day, at his tomb in the cavernous crypt.
+Many pilgrims made the detour to Les Saintes-Maries-de-la-Mer, the legendary location where Mary Magdalene had reached landfall after fleeing Palestine in a boat with numerous disciples.

 The other route led north from Saint Gilles towards the mountains of the Languedoc and the remote abbey of Gellone which housed the relics of a very popular saint, the warrior monk Guilhem whose heroic feats during the time of the Carolingian emperors were retold in many epic songs.